 This doesn't mean that they'll taste good, nor will it get you high for the same reason smoking them won't.
 That is, stems contain virtually no THC or other cannabinoids.

-For some time, many people have claimed anecdotally that you can get high from chewing on cannabis stems.
-But, this, too, is not so.
+For some time, many people have claimed that you can get high from chewing on cannabis stems.
+But this, too, is not so.
+Any apparent effects from chewing on leftover stems are likely just from a placebo effect.

 Still, as we mentioned earlier, a lack of THC or other cannabinoids doesn't necessarily make weed stems entirely useless.